nus-cs2103/website-base/admin/tp-expectations.md

 Here is a non-exhaustive list of team-tasks:

 1. Setting up the GitHub team org/repo
-1. Necessary general code enhancements e.g.,
+1. Necessary general code enhancements{% if module == "CS2103" %} e.g.,
    1. Work related to renaming the product
    1. Work related to changing the product icon
-   1. Morphing the product into a different product
+   1. Morphing the product into a different product{% endif %}
+1. Setting up tools e.g., GitHub, Gradle
 1. Maintaining the issue tracker
 1. Release management
 1. Updating user/developer docs that are not specific to a feature %%e.g. documenting the target user profile%%